Whether you're looking for an enormous slice of New York-style or a fancier slice of authentic Neapolitan pie, we've got 'em.

-Magpies offers three locations in Tucson which makes it easy for residents of all areas to enjoy the pizzeria.
+Magpies has three locations in Tucson, which makes it easy for residents of all areas to enjoy the pizzeria.
 They’re also constantly in the running for Tucson Weekly’s Best Pizza category and if they don’t win, they’re usually a finalist.

 And before you dive into your slice of pizza, Magpies serves complimentary popcorn and has a long list of starters and salads.

-- Veggie — Mozzarella, zucchini, yellow squash, mushrooms, onions, green bell peppers, tomato sauce, ricotta, black olives
+- Veggie — Mozzarella, zucchini, yellow squash, mushrooms, onions, green bell peppers, marinara, ricotta, black olives

-- The Beast — Mozzarella, Italian sausage, bacon, ground beef, salami, pepperoni, tomato sauce
+- The Beast — Mozzarella, Italian sausage, bacon, ground beef, salami, pepperoni, marinara

-- The Godfather — Romano, Swiss cheese, cheddar, capicola ham, Italian sausage, Canadian bacon, mozzarella, tomato sauce
+- The Godfather — Romano, Swiss, cheddar, capicola ham, Italian sausage, Canadian bacon, mozzarella, marinara

 For more information, visit magpiespizza.com.